Ongoing Class Series

 How much space do I need?

-I design these classes for the space and flooring that most people have at home.
-You don’t need a huge space, but enough room to take a few steps in any direction and wave your arms around will be helpful.
+I design these classes for the space and flooring most people have at home.
+You don’t need a huge space, but enough room to take 5 steps in any direction and wave your arms around is helpful.

 It’s good practice to take a look around before you start dancing, to make sure there’s nothing dangerous to bump into or grab onto if you lose your balance.